×

 We asked people in Trincity if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Trincity, it's important to respect the local customs and traditions.
 Avoid making derogatory comments about the local culture, people, or food, as this is considered highly disrespectful.
 Trinidad and Tobago is a diverse country with a mix of cultures, including Indian, African, and European influences.
 Therefore, it's important to be respectful of all cultural practices and traditions you may encounter.
 Avoid discussing sensitive topics such as politics and religion unless you are well-informed and the conversation is appropriate.
 It's also considered rude to refuse an invitation to someone's home.
 If you are invited, it's customary to bring a small gift for the host.
 Punctuality is not highly stressed in Trinidad and Tobago, but that doesn't mean you should be excessively late.
 Public displays of affection are generally frowned upon, especially in more conservative areas or among older generations.
 Dress modestly when visiting religious sites or attending religious ceremonies.
 Finally, always ask for permission before taking photos of people or private property.
-It's considered disrespectful to do so without consent," said one expat who made the move to Trincity.
+It's considered disrespectful to do so without consent," explained one expat living in Trincity, Trinidad & Tobago.

 About the Author